JohnCCarpenter/ChessSoftware/README.md

 and properties while keeping the majority of their functionality general.
 This accounts for 6 subclasses each with distinct functionality by overriding and adding methods.
-I also have a bi directional association between the user class and the ChessGame class to allow for ChessPieces to check the state of the game so that movement options like En Passent Castling and Check restrictions can be enforced.
+I also have a bi directional association between the user class and the ChessGame class to allow for ChessPieces to check the state of the game so that movement options like En Passent , Castling, and Check restrictions can be enforced.
 There are also a huge number of instances where a class needs to call a method from another class.

+##Phase 4: Task 3
+If you look at the class diagram you may notice that there is a high degree of coupling between the ChessGame, ChessPiece, and User classes that could be fixed with some refactoring.
+This would be to remove the connection between ChessGame and ChessPiece and simply access that information through the User who owns the pieces.
+Additionally, instead of having Visual Console and ChessBoard have info about their shared current ChessGame, I could just store that info in the VisualConsole and access it for the ChessBoard through its connection there.
+Other than those adjustments the coupling is quite reasonable considering the complexity of the program.
+Overall I am quite happy with the cohesion in my classes, all the actions related to chess pieces are in the Chess Piece folder and it is similar for all the classes in my model class.
+In my gui section there are some adjustments I would make though, including creating tools to deal with images (for example I have a common method in two of the classes that just scales an image).